 ; The rest of the code of `main` label

-This example jumps to the code of the label the_value_equals_5 if the value of the register al equals 5.
+.
 In C, the above assembly example will be something like the following.

 main()